coaa0801-creator/FilmQueryProject/README.md

 ## Lessons Learned
 I'm a lot more comfortable with the sequence of how to prepare a SQL statement to be executed through Java.
 I really enjoyed playing with the sequences and getting different outputs.

 One of the things I tried to work on with this project and I feel like I did a little better was reducing the redundancy of large blocks of code.
 There were 2 instances in the DAO class that I was happy I was able to simplify down.
-I took a screenshot of one of them (below).
-I know I more than likely still left some redundancy in there, but I feel like this project was a considerable improvement in that department.
+I took a Screen Shot of one of them.(below) I know I more than likely still left some redundancy in there, but I feel like this project was a considerable improvement in that department.
 <img src="images/methods.png">
 <img src="images/SetFilmMethod.png"  width="694" height="425">